omni-us/jsonargparse/README.rst

 notation hierarchy of the arguments (see :ref:`nested-namespaces`) are used for the expected structure in the config files.

-When creating the :class:`.ArgumentParser` the :code:`default_config_files`
+The :class:`.ArgumentParser` class accepts a :code:`default_config_files`
-argument can be given to specify patterns to search for configuration files.
+argument that can be given to specify patterns to search for configuration files.
 Only the first matched config file is parsed.

 When parsing command line arguments, it is possible to add a configuration file path argument.
 The config file would be read and parsed in the specific position among the command line arguments, so the arguments after would override the values from the configuration file.
-If the config argument can be given multiple times, each overriding the values of the previous.
+The config argument can be given multiple times, each overriding the values of the previous.
 Again using the parser from the :ref:`nested-namespaces` section above, for example we could have the following config file in yaml format: